wheatman/RockPaperScissors/README.md

 # RockPaperScissors
-The start of a game of Rock Paper Scissors that trys to learn form the player to be able to beat them.
+The start of a game of Rock Paper Scissors that trys to learn from the player to be able to beat them.
 Currently just has the basic structure implemented.